-This quote is from a scene where Arthur is talking to his social worker right before she reveals that the city will stop funding the program.
-However, to Arthur, it seems as if she’s never listened to him or been able to help him at all.
+This quote is from a scene where Arthur talks to his social worker right before she reveals that the city will stop funding the program.
+However, to Arthur, it seems as if she’s never listened to or been able to help him.
 So he says this:

 Arthur Fleck: “You don’t listen, do you?
 I don’t think you ever really listened to me.
 You just ask the same questions every week.
 “How’s your job?
 Are you having any negative thoughts?”
 All I have are negative thoughts.
 But you don’t listen.
 Anyway, I said, for my whole life, I didn’t know if I even really existed.
 But I do, and people are starting to notice.”